fishrod-interactive/sails-io.objective-c/README.md

 * Disable authorisation in config/sockets.js in your Sails project, otherwise you won't be able to connect
 * All events will come through the usual Socket.IO-objc event delegates

-To have a play just check out the app
+To have a play just check out the FRViewController

+** MAKE SURE YOUR SOCKET IS A STRONG POINTER! **

 # ToDO
 [--] - Turn into CocoaPod